HAVE YOUR SAY.

 Vaccinating children against Covid-19 has met with tepid enthusiasm globally.
 Some places have high uptake while others have very low levels.
 A feature article in Nature examines this phenomenon and why many parents have opted against it.

-It’s been terrible,” says Yvonne Maldonado, a paediatrician and infectious-disease specialist at Stanford University School of Medicine in California, and the younger the kids, the lower the rates.
+Where vaccines are available, take-up in children has varied widely.
+Close to 90% of those aged 3โ17 are fully immunized in Chile, compared with 28% of kids aged 5โ11 in New Zealand and 3% of the same age group in the Netherlands (see โPatchy uptakeโ).
+Itโs been terrible,โ says Yvonne Maldonado, a paediatrician and infectious-disease specialist at Stanford University School of Medicine in California, and the younger the kids, the lower the rates.
 One reason for the slow uptake could be the delay in getting vaccines to kids.
 Many parents probably wondered why they needed to vaccinate their children who had already been infected and recovered, says Fiona Russell, a paediatrician and infectious-diseases epidemiologist at the University of Melbourne, Australia.
+News that Omicron was milder than previous variants also quickly spread, and hospitals werenโt as overrun as with earlier variants, owing to mass adult vaccination and access to better treatments.
+In some countries, such as Israel, the vaccination campaign for those aged 5โ11 launched at a time when โthe disease was no longer considered such a threat by the publicโ, says Balicer.

 This is a complex issue, obviously.
-There are a number of reasons why parents have opted to forgo vaccination. https://go.nature.com/3Ey9Vrl
+There are a number of reasons why parents have opted to forgo vaccination. https://go.nature.com/3Ey9Vrlย

 DEATH.